 We don’t often think about it, but U-turns are one of the most complicated maneuvers most of us perform on the road.
-It’s one of the only times when your car can cross all lanes of traffic, and perhaps the only time you completely reverse direction on the road.
-And U-turns, both legal and illegal ones, are among the most common issues we see in car accidents cases.
+It’s one of the only times when your car can cross all lanes of traffic and perhaps the only time you reverse direction entirely on the road.
+And U-turns, both legal and illegal, are among the most common issues we see in car accident cases.

 Unsurprisingly, Georgia tightly regulates when a U-turn is legal.
-Georgia is also a fault state, meaning that whoever is found to be at fault for an accident will be responsible for paying all costs involved.
-If you were involved in a U-turn accident, you need to know your rights—whether you were the one turning or not.
+Georgia is also a fault state, meaning that whoever gets found to be at fault for an accident will be responsible for paying all costs involved.
+So if you were involved in a U-turn accident, you need to know your rights, whether you were the one turning or not.

-- If the U-turn was legal and done in a safe manner (proper signaling, turned from the left lane, etc.) and the other driver did something wrong, like speeding, the non-U-turn driver is at fault.
+- If the U-turn was legal and done safely (proper signaling, turned from the left lane, etc.) and the other driver did something wrong, like speeding, the non-U-turn driver is at fault.

-- If the U-turn was legal and done in a safe manner, but the other driver also didn’t do anything wrong, the U-turn driver will be the first one considered at fault, but they may be able to show a reason why this isn’t so.
+- If the U-turn was legal and done safely, but the other driver also didn’t do anything wrong, the U-turn driver will be the first one considered at fault, but they may be able to show a reason why this isn’t so.

 - Any curve

 - Any hill or the approach leading up to a hill

 - Any area where the U-turn will interfere with other traffic, or

 - Any road with a sign prohibiting U-turns

 If none of the above factors are present, then the U-turn is legal.
 In other words, U-turns are permitted by default in Georgia unless there’s a specific reason not to make one.